fatimah-ah/AccessiShop/README.md

 - **Responsive Design**: Built to work across different screen sizes.
 - **Dockerized**: Entire stack runs within Docker containers for easy deployment.

+## Accessibility and Alternative Navigation

+This project is built with an "Accessibility First" mindset, ensuring that users who cannot or prefer not to use a traditional mouse and keyboard can still shop with ease.

+### Alternative Navigation Options

+- **Smart Keyboard Navigation**: Users can navigate the entire website using only the **Tab** key.
+The focus follows a logical order (from top to bottom, left to right), ensuring that users don't get lost.
+- **Visible Focus Indicators**: Every interactive element (buttons, links, inputs) has a clear, high-contrast visual outline when selected via keyboard, so users always know exactly where they are.
+- **Skip to Content**: A hidden "Skip to content" link is available for keyboard users, allowing them to jump over the navigation menu and get straight to the products.

+### Keyboard-Only Usage

+Everything you can do with a mouse, you can do with a keyboard:
+- Browse products and categories.
+- Open product details and view images.
+- Add items to the cart and update quantities.
+- Complete the login and signup processes safely.

+### Voice-Based Interaction (Web Speech API)

+For users who find typing difficult, we have integrated voice-based searching:
+- **How it works**: Simply click the microphone icon in any search bar and speak.
+- **Speech-to-Text**: The website uses the Web Speech API to convert your spoken words into text instantly.
+- **Effortless Searching**: Spoken words automatically filter the product catalog, removing the need for high-speed typing.

+### Accessibility-Focused Features

+- **Clear Labels**: Every input field (like Email or Password) has a visible, high-contrast label so users know exactly what info is required.
+- **Semantic HTML**: We use meaningful HTML tags (like `<button>`, `<nav>`, and `<main>`) so that Screen Readers can accurately describe the page to visually impaired users.
+- **Large Interaction Areas**: Buttons and links are designed with enough padding to be easily clickable or selectable.

+### Fallback Behavior

+We have designed the system to be resilient:
+- **No Speech Support?**: If a browser doesn't support voice input, the microphone icon is automatically hidden, and the user can still use the traditional keyboard or screen-reader navigation.
+- **Permission Denied?**: If a user denies microphone access, the system gracefully stays on text-based input, ensuring no functionality is broken.

+### Who Benefits?

+- **Users with motor impairments** who find it difficult to use a mouse or keyboard.
+- **Users with visual challenges** who rely on screen readers and keyboard sequences.
+- **Hands-free users** who prefer speaking over typing.
+- **Everyone** who appreciates a clean, intuitive, and high-contrast user interface.

 ## Technology Stack

 - **Frontend**: React, React Router, CSS